 The Roles Of Teams Within The Roxton Practice

-The Role Of A Care Navigator
+The Role of a Care Navigator

-The Role Of An Urgent Care Nurse
+The Role of an Urgent Care Nurse

-The Role Of The LTC Team
+The Role of the LTC Team

-They monitor LTC queries on Ask My GP and refer to podiatry, retinal screening and national diabetes prevention programme.
-The teams aim is to meet all of your clinical needs in one appointment with a nurse or health care assistant therefore reducing the amount of trips you will need to visit the surgery!
+They also monitor LTC queries on askmyGP and can refer patients to podiatry, retinal screening and the National Diabetes Prevention Programme.
+The team’s aim is to meet all of your clinical needs in one appointment with a nurse or health care assistant, therefore reducing the amount of trips you will need to visit the surgery!

-The Role Of A Medical Secretary
+The Role of a Medical Secretary

 Our team is made up of four secretaries based across both Pilgrim Primary Care Centre and Weelsby View Health Centre sites.